FilecoinFoundationWeb/filecoin-foundation/apps/site/README.md

 ### Formatting

 This project uses [Prettier](https://prettier.io/) for automatic code formatting.
 The shared Prettier configuration is located in `.prettierrc.json`.
-If you use VSCode, there's a pointer to that file in `.vscode/settings.json` so that the shared configuration takes precedence over your default one.

 ### Linting

+This project uses [ESLint](https://eslint.org/) for linting.
+The shared ESLint configuration is located in `.eslintrc.json`.
 To lint and fix issues in the codebase:

 ```bash
 npm run lint